aws-samples/non-profit-blockchain/ngo-fabric/README.md

 vi ~/configtx.yaml
 ```

-Generate the configtx channel configuration by executing the following script:
+Generate the configtx channel configuration by executing the following script.
+When the channel is created, this channel configuration will become the genesis block (i.e. block 0) on the channel:

 ```
 docker exec cli configtxgen -outputCreateChannelTx /opt/home/$CHANNEL.pb -profile OneOrgChannel -channelID $CHANNEL --configPath /opt/home/